top of page

 When we first set out on this cruise, we were unaware that the chances of landing on the mainland of Antarctica were meagre, as we had booked a Pole-to-Pole cruise.

-As most are quick to let you know, our landings would be on the South Shetland Islands and the Antarctic Peninsula; this is not Antarctica.
-Therefore, you haven't visited Antarctica.
+As most are quick to let you know, our landings would be on the South Shetland Islands and the Antarctic Peninsula; claiming this is not Antarctica; therefore, you haven't visited Antarctica.

-Although we suggest otherwise, as we have come this far, the peninsula is part of visiting Antarctica in our book.
-It's a little like you have seen Tasmania, and then to find out you haven't been to Australia, or you have been to Koh Samui, but have you been to Thailand - yes, of course!
+Although we suggest otherwise, as we have come this far, the peninsula is part of visiting Antarctica in our book; it is part of the mainland.
+It's a little like you have seen Tasmania, and then you find out you haven't been to Australia, or you have been to Koh Samui, but have you been to Thailand?
+Yes, of course!

-Today was making the most of a relaxing sea bay before the big arrival.
+Today was making the most of the ocean before the big arrival.

 Day 86 - Half Moon Island, South Shetland Islands, Antarctica